-It was an interesting day filled with all forms of edutainment activities including music, drama and dance, all geared towards information sharing and creating awareness on the need for safe treatment and disposal of fecal waste, in line with the theme 'Toiles and Wastewater' the day also included recognising and celebratng community members who have become role models in setting examples of great hygiene practices.
+It was an interesting day filled with all forms of edutainment activities including music, drama and dance, all geared towards information sharing and creating awareness on the need for safe treatment and disposal of fecal waste.
+In line with the theme 'Toiles and Wastewater', the day included recognising and celebratng community members who have become role models in setting examples of great hygiene practices.

 Significance of World Toilet Day to a Public Health Pomoter